 More specifically, the Secretary ensures that the AST minutes are properly recorded and written to include the time and place of the meeting, the names of those present, and accurate reporting of meeting activities and motions.
 The minutes are drafted by senior staff and are sent to the Secretary for review and approval.

 The Secretary ensures that the National Office properly maintains the archival and financial files.
-The Secretary also reviews the organization’s policy statements, with the Executive Director, and recommends revisions to the board when appropriate.
+The Secretary also reviews the organization’s policy statements, with the senior staff, and recommends revisions to the board when appropriate.

 The Treasurer serves a two-year term and has primary responsibility for overseeing the management and reporting of AST finances.
 The Treasurer monitors income and expenditures and ensures that proper accounting procedures are followed for the handling of AST funds.
 The Treasurer renders to the President and to the Council, whenever requested, an account of the financial condition of the Society; and reports annually to the Council and membership.
 In general, the Treasurer performs all duties incident to the offices of Treasurer of a corporation.